henriksb/CTF-Writeups/Huntress CTF/Cryptography/Strive Marish Leadman TypeCDR/README.md

 Can you make sense of it?

 ## Solution
-When connecting to the server we were given, I got the following:
+When connecting to the server, I got the following:

 ```
 root@henrik:~# nc challenge.ctf.games 30218